-||List repositories within the project.|
+||List repositories within a project.|

-||Create a new repository within the project.|
+||Create a repository within a project.|

-||Clone, fetch, browse on the web.|
+||Clone, fetch, and browse repositories.|

-||Push new changes to the repository.|
+||Push changes to a repository.|

-||Read/view the IAM policy of a repository.|
+||Read/view the Cloud IAM policy of a repository.|

-||Change the IAM policy of a repository.|
+||Change the Cloud IAM policy of a repository.|

 You assign permissions to accounts through the use of roles.
 The following table lists the roles available for Cloud Source Repositories.